 In his keynote, Caribbean energy expert Martyn Forde, of the Rocky Mountain Institute, helped set the stage.
 All for that day.
 Especially by speaking about how communities build resiliency.
 So the challenges they face show how they work to rebuild more sustainably.
 Most noteworthy in the wake of these natural disasters.

 An energy management consultant with the Rocky Mountain Institute’s Islands Energy Program, Forde is also the Community Leader of the CARILEC Renewable Energy Community (CAREC).

-That’s an online platform designed to enable Caribbean utility companies and energy professionals to share their knowledge on low-carbon technologies and steward organizational knowledge development through webinars, virtual working groups, and workshops.
+That’s an online platform designed to enable Caribbean utility companies and energy professionals to share their knowledge.
+Especially on low-carbon technologies and steward organizational knowledge development through webinars.
+Also virtual working groups and workshops.

-All funded through grant applications written by the students; the creation of an ad-hoc energy committee by the town Select Board; and voter support for municipal solar that has resulted in a large photovoltaic array on the roof of the town office.
+All funded through grant applications written by the students.
+Thanks to the creation of an ad-hoc energy committee by the town Select Board.
+Also voter support for municipal solar.
+For that has resulted in a large photovoltaic array on the roof of the town office.

 As a part of the conference, guests were invited to take part in a special site visit to Islesboro on Saturday, May 5th, where they visited the newly-installed solar installations at the school and town office and heard more about the locally-driven energy efficiency and community planning efforts from the island residents.